stachenov/quazip/quazip/README.txt

-QuaZIP is the C++ wrapper for the Gilles Vollant's ZIP/UNZIP package using Trolltech's Qt library.
+QuaZIP is the C++ wrapper for Gilles Vollant's ZIP/UNZIP package using Trolltech's Qt library.

-It contains original ZIP/UNZIP package C code and therefore depends on zlib library.
+It uses existing ZIP/UNZIP package C code and therefore depends on the zlib library.

 Also, it depends on Qt 4.

-To comile it on UNIX dialect:
+To compile it on UNIX dialect:

 $ cd quazip
 $ qmake